LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of defining new types using the user-extensible `type` library object

 - `named_databases`
 	example of an implementation of the Lean Prolog API for named databases for Prolog compilers with a module system

+- `now_you_see_me`
+	example illustrating requirements dictated by inheritance semantics for the implementation of dynamic predicates

 - `operators`
 	example of using operators local to objects and categories